5 Ways To Make Sex More Exciting With A Condom

 Trying different sex positions is a fun way to add variety to your sex routine and can also make using a condom more exciting.
 You and your partner can experiment with a variety of intimate positions to find the position that best suits you.

-Doggy style is a great position to increase the intensity of the physical sensation while using a condom.
+Doggy style is a great position to increase the intensity of the physical sensation while Sex With Condoms.
 This position gives your partner a chance to direct the action, which can be tempting for both of you.

 Changing positions, such as cowgirl or reverse cowgirl, can provide new perspectives and sensations that make condom sex more stimulating.
 The trick is to talk to your partner and experiment with different positions until you find one that works for both of you.